spaceinventor/libdtp/README.rst

 DTP
 =======

-CSP FTP is the implementation of an interruptible, resumable, evenutally reliable data transfer protocol over CSP designed to utilize the available bandwith optimally.
+DTP is the implementation of an interruptible, resumable, eventually reliable data transfer protocol over CSP designed to utilize the available bandwith optimally.

 It uses the concept of `sessions` which basically encapsulate the state data associated with a data transfer operation.